Leica X Vario

 The Leica X Vario is a digital large sensor compact camera announced by Leica Camera on June 11, 2013.

-Its specifications are largely identical to the earlier Leica X2, with the exception of the 18-46 mm zoom lens (28-70 mm equivalent angle of view (AOV) in 35 mm full frame format) where the X2 has a fixed focal length (prime) lens.
+Its specifications are largely identical to the earlier Leica X2, with the exception of the 18-46 mm zoom lens (28-70 mm equivalent angle of view in 35 mm full frame format), whereas the X2 has a fixed focal length (prime) lens.